nothing makes a difference.

 on the shiny black lacquer of itself.

-The subtle movements we make with our eyes
+no distance exists), the subtle movements we make

-stir visions for beings still waiting for birth,
+with our spirit eyes stir visions for beings still waiting

 We will not disappoint them.